 At LiceDoctors, we often get calls from school nurses, directors, or other personnel at local schools who are completely fed up with the seemingly endless task of eliminating a head lice outbreak.
 It is not unusual for us to hear a parent or school administrator (especially from preschools) say that she or he has disinfected the entire classroom (or house) with lice disinfectant sprays and yet the lice infestation persists.
 “Do you do lice fumigation, or can you recommend a pesticide for head lice in classrooms?” they ask wearily.
 We try to gently explain that, although their efforts are valiant, they will be in vain until they start asking the right questions...

-Second, we should ask, “does disinfectant spray kill lice?”
-It seems a silly question since that is the only intended purpose of lice disinfectant spray...but the answer is shockingly disturbing: if these sprays contain common pesticides like pyrethrins or permethrins (check the label; most do), experts have known for over a decade now that over 99% of American head lice are genetically resistant to these pesticides!
+Second, we should ask, “does disinfectant spray kill lice?”.
+It seems a silly question since that is the only intended purpose of lice disinfectant spray... but the answer is shockingly disturbing: if these sprays contain common pesticides like pyrethrins or permethrins (check the label; most do), experts have known for over a decade now that over 99% of American head lice are genetically resistant to these pesticides!
 You may even reach for the bleach, but again, bleach has not been found to be effective at killing head lice.
-Source: BioOne.org

 Many school personnel takes the chance anyway, feeling pressure from parents and staff to control the situation, at a loss for other options, and working off of inaccurate information.
 But it's important to know that many lice fumigation sprays are filled with harsh chemicals that people and pets inhale, and they may cause side effects for the children and teachers who are exposed.

-People often wonder what can I spray on my furniture to kill lice?
+People often wonder what can I spray on my furniture that kills lice?
 The answer will surprise you.

-Many parents after having treated head lice wonder how to clean the house after finding lice and how to clean the house from head lice effectively.
+Many parents, after having been treated for head lice, wonder how to clean the house after finding lice and how to clean the house from head lice effectively.
 You will be relieved to know that if treated properly, cleaning the house is not necessary.
-In other words, you don’t need to spray the furniture at all!
+In other words, you don't need to spray the furniture at all!

 Will Lysol Kill Lice?

 While frantically cleaning, parents often wonder what cleaning products to use after a lice outbreak.
 They consider what can I spray on furniture to kill lice or what can kill lice on furniture?
 Many reach for Lysol thinking it may have an effect.
+Does Lysol kill lice?
 The active ingredients in Lysol are a form of benzalkonium and ethanol (alcohol), which are intended mainly for killing viruses and bacteria, but does Lysol spray kill lice on surfaces?
 Does disinfectant spray kill lice?
-There’s no published evidence that Lysol is effective at killing lice, but of course, we’ve wondered ourselves; can Lysol disinfectant spray kill lice on contact, just to go the extra mile with clean up after lice removal?
+There's no published evidence that Lysol is effective at killing lice, but of course, we've wondered ourselves; can Lysol disinfectant spray kill lice on contact, just to go the extra mile with clean-up after lice removal?
 Our own experimentation has shown that lice can be doused in Lysol and survive seemingly unscathed.
-Source: rbnainfo.com

-Plus, again, we were asking the wrong questions...instead of “can disinfectant spray kill lice?” or “what can I spray on furniture to kill lice?” we should be asking, “is it helpful to attempt to kill lice in the household surfaces after lice treatment?”
-As it turns out, with our process, it doesn’t matter.
-In our opinion, lice have about equal chances of surviving on a hard surface like a floor or countertop overnight with or without intervention.
-Sometimes, though, we wonder if there is a more serious intention behind the question “will disinfectant spray kill lice?” so we feel it’s important to mention that nobody should ever spray surface disinfectant on their hair and scalp to attempt to kill lice...this is not only ineffective, it is also unhealthy and potentially dangerous.
+Plus, again, we were asking the wrong questions...instead of “can disinfectant spray kill lice?” or “what can I spray on furniture to kill lice?” we should be asking, “is it helpful to attempt killing lice in the household surfaces after lice treatment?”.
+As it turns out, with our process, it doesn't matter.
+These parasites will not survive off of the human head for more than a day or so because they need human blood for their nourishment.
+Lice have about equal chances of surviving on a hard surface like a floor or countertop overnight with or without intervention.
+Sometimes, though, we wonder if there is a more serious intention behind the question “will disinfectant spray kill lice?” so we feel it's important to mention that nobody should ever spray surface disinfectant on their hair and scalp to attempt to get rid of lice...this is not only ineffective, it is also unhealthy and potentially dangerous.

 We are occasionally asked this question.
 By now, you can probably guess our answer.
 Since lice reside in the head and will die off the head within hours, you do not need to spray anything on the furniture.
 Direct your actions toward your head.